 Engaging in healthy lifestyle habits optimize thyroid function.
 However, if you suspect your levels may still be low, It’s a good idea to get them checked because of the impact they have on metabolic rate.

 Cortisol Is The Stress Hormone

-Stressful lifestyles lead to chronically elevated cortisol levels, leading to mid-section weight gain, and impeding fat loss.
+Stressful lifestyles lead to chronically elevated cortisol levels, leading to mid-section weight gain, and impeded fat loss.
 Cortisol is a glucocorticoid steroid hormone secreted by the adrenal glands in response to stress, and is vital for optimal physiology.
 High cortisol is implicated in long-term health problems, such as, hormonal imbalances, anxiety, fatigue, osteoporosis, infertility, and increased cardiovascular risk.

 Managing your blood sugar levels, and lowering inflammation lead to healthier cortisol levels – as does an anti-inflammatory diet with an emphasis on low-glycemic foods.
 Minerals, antioxidants, adequate fiber intake, and probiotic-rich foods all favorably affect cortisol levels.
 Magnesium and B-vitamin supplementation are also helpful.
 Progesterone can even out the negative effects of imbalanced cortisol.

 Estrogen and Metabolism

 Any menopausal woman can attest to the importance of estrogen for a healthy mood and metabolism.
 As menopause approaches, both estrogen and progesterone decline initiating many changes in the female body.
 Estrogen dominance is an imbalanced ratio of the hormones estrogen and progesterone.
 Weight gain is common If estrogen levels are high in relation to progesterone.
 This weight gain is, typically, mid-section visceral fat that is inflammatory in nature.
 Low levels of estrogen also stimulate appetite.